 Modern software products are entirely different from traditional products and so is their distribution.

-Marketers felt they had to consider budgets, expenses, conversions, etc.
+Marketers felt that they had to consider budgets, expenses, conversions, etc.

-A growth marketer does not care about any of these things.
-Sean, in his own words, was looking for “a person whose true north is growth”.
+A growth hacker does not care about any of these things.
+Sean, in his own words, was looking for “a person whose true north is growth.”

-As growth is the make-or-break metric for startups (either they grow fast enough or they die), that’s the only metric that a growth marketer cares about.
+As growth is the make-or-break metric for startups (either they grow fast enough or they die), that’s the only metric that a growth hacker cares about.

 An engineer can be a growth hacker, just as much as a marketer can.
 What matters is their focus.